kwurst/CS-401/Syllabus.md

 ## Course Workload Expectations
 ***This is a three-credit project-based course.
 You should expect to spend, on average, 9 hours per week on this class.***

-You will spend 3 hours per week in class, presenting your team’s work to the class, meeting face-to-face with your team, and possibly learning some new tool or method.
-In addition, you should expect to spend, on average, at least 6 hours per week during the semester outside of class, writing code and documentation, learning new tools and techniques, and communicating with the team.
+You will spend 3 hours per week in class participating in Scrum meetings, attending OpenMRS Developer Forum meetings, discussing the readings, or working on training sessions on new tools and techniques.
+In addition, you should expect to spend, on average, at least 6 hours per week during the semester outside of class, participating in your scum meetings, writing code and documentation, learning new tools and techniques, and communicating with the team.
 (See *Definition of the Credit Hour*)

 ***The bulk of your work in this course will take place outside of the class time.
 It is not possible to contribute the amount of work your team and the class need to be successful entirely within the 3 hours of class time.
 If you attempt to do so, you will not only receive a poor grade in the course, but will also be letting down your classmates, and giving a poor impression of your reliability and quality of work to your classmates and to members of the professional community.***

-***This is a chance to build your professional reputation – make sure you make a good impression.***
+***This is a chance to build your professional reputation - make sure you make a good impression.***

 ## Definition of the Credit Hour
->Federal regulation defines a credit hour as an amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutional established equivalence that reasonably approximates not less than –
+>Federal regulation defines a credit hour as an amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutional established equivalence that reasonably approximates not less than -

 >1.
 One hour of classroom or direct faculty instruction and a minimum of two hours of out of class student work each week for approximately fifteen weeks for one semester or trimester hour of credit, or ten to twelve weeks for one quarter hour of credit, or the equivalent amount of work over a different amount of time; or
 2. At least an equivalent amount of work as required in paragraph (1) of this definition for other academic activities as established by the institution including laboratory work, internships, practica, studio work, and other academic work leading to the award of credit hours.